trepidacious/scalajs-react-electron/README.md

 The project doesn't use electron-webpack or electron-forge.
 As far as I can tell these only really help with transpiling javascript alternatives to javascript, and we are only using plain javascript and scalajs.
 The project is significantly quicker to start up electron than previous versions using electron-forge and electron-webpack.
 This does mean that hot-reload is not supported, which might not be a bad thing.
 Reload the page for scalajs changes, and restart with `npm start` for main.js changes.

-For packaging, the project uses electron-builder, with a simple configuration in `package.json` which works at least for Windows - other platforms may work, not yet tested.
+For packaging, the project uses electron-builder, with a simple configuration in `package.json`.
+Run `npm run dist` to build and package.
+This will produce an nsis installer on Windows, and an AppImage and snap package on Linux.
+Should produce a dmg on OS X - not yet tried.

 ## TODO